12 Most Attainable Social Media Goals for Your BusinessAnita Kirkbride

 If you need to build relationships with the media, social might be the way to do it now.
 I know 90% of the local media in my area are using Twitter… some more effectively than others of course.
 Because you now have direct, public and easy access to many forms of media, you should be able to find the ones you need to help forward your cause, build your business or get your information out there.
 While this wasn’t a goal for my own business, I’ve now built relationships through Twitter with a couple of local journalists who will call on me when they need a social media expert for their story.
 Just like you are going to find new people to talk to, reporters are scanning social media for stories to cover and new angles to add.

 Some people will say you should be doing all of this anyway and maybe you should, but you can really only focus on a select few at a time.
 All of these different goals do tend to intertwine nicely.
 Manage to incorporate all of them into your strategy and I’m guessing you’ll be the next big thing.
 Focus on a select few of them and you will be primed to reach your business goals.
 Either way, it’s a win-win.
-Your customers win because you’re efforts are focused and they know what to expect.
+Your customers win because your efforts are focused and they know what to expect.
 You win because your efforts are focused and you know what to post!

 Join Social Media for Twirps